-11365.080. (a) Any interested person may request, in writing, that the office review a regulatory action taken under this article to determine whether it satisfies the requirements of this article and the substantive standards set forth in Section 11349.1.
-Within 30 days of receiving the request, the office shall review the regulatory action pursuant to the procedure provided in subdivisions (a) to (e), inclusive, of Section 11349.7, and in subdivision (b) of this section.

-- (b) Notwithstanding Section 11349.7, the following rules govern a review pursuant to this section: - (1) Before beginning the review, the office shall notify interested persons of the request for review and publish notice of the request in the California Regulatory Notice Register. - (2) A failure to satisfy the requirements of this article shall be treated as a failure to meet the standards set forth in Section 11349.1. - (3) As used in Section 11349.7, "regulation" means a regulatory action taken under this article. - (4) As used in Section 11349.7, "repeal" means to reverse the effect of a regulatory action. - (c) A regulatory action that has been reviewed by the office under this section is not subject to further review by the office under this section.
+- 11365.080. (a) Any interested person may request, in writing, that the office review a regulatory action taken under this article to determine whether it satisfies the requirements of this article and the substantive standards set forth in Section 11349.1.
+Within 30 days of receiving the request, the office shall review the regulatory action pursuant to the procedure provided in subdivisions (a) to (e), inclusive, of Section 11349.7. - (b) The following provisions govern the application of Section 11349.7 pursuant to this section: - (1) Before beginning the review, the office shall notify interested persons of the request for review and publish notice of the request in the California Regulatory Notice Register. - (2) A failure to satisfy the requirements of this article is equivalent to a failure to meet the standards set forth in Section 11349.1. - (3) "Regulation" means a regulatory action taken under this article. - (4) "Repeal" means to reverse the effect of a regulatory action. - (c) A regulatory action that has been reviewed under this section is not subject to further review under this section.

 Comment.
 Section 11365.080 incorporates portions of Section 11349.7 (review of existing regulation on request of legislative committee).
-The introductory paragraphs of Section 11349.7 are not incorporated.
+The introductory paragraphs of Section 11349.7, relating to OAL review on the request of a legislative committee, are not incorporated.

-Subdivision (b) provides rules that are necessary to adapt the incorporated procedure for use in reviewing regulatory action taken under this article.

-Subdivision (b)(2) provides that a failure to satisfy the requirements of this article has the same effect as a failure to satisfy the substantive standards prescribed in Section 11349.1(a).
+Subdivision (b) provides rules that are necessary to adapt the incorporated procedure for use in reviewing a regulatory action taken under this article.
+Under subdivision (b)(2) a failure to satisfy the requirements of this article has the same effect as a failure to satisfy the substantive standards prescribed in Section 11349.1(a).
 Thus, if OAL finds that a regulatory action taken under this article does not satisfy the requirements of this article it shall order the "adopting agency to show cause why the regulation should not be repealed."
 See Section 11347(a).

-Subdivision (b)(3) provides that it is a regulatory action, and not necessarily a regulation itself, that is reviewed under this section.
-For example, an agency may adopt a regulation in 1999 that is unobjectionable, then amend the regulation under this article in 2000, in a manner that does not satisfy the requirements of this article.
+Under subdivision (b)(3) it is a regulatory action, and not necessarily a regulation itself, that is reviewed under this section.
+For example, an agency may adopt a regulation that is unobjectionable, then amend the regulation under this article in a manner that does not satisfy the requirements of this article.
 In such a case, a person may request review of the amendment under this section.

-On a related point, subdivision (b)(4) provides that the remedy for finding a defect in a regulatory action is reversal of the action and not necessarily repeal of the regulation.
-In the example in the preceding paragraph, the problematic amendment would be reversed, restoring the original regulation.
+On a related point, under subdivision (b)(4) the remedy for finding a defect in a regulatory action is reversal of the action and not necessarily repeal of the regulation.
+In the preceding example the problematic amendment would be reversed, restoring the original regulation.
 This is substantially different from repeal of the regulation.